The Big Bang Theory season 4

-The fourth season of the American sitcom The Big Bang Theory began airing on CBS on September 23, 2010.
-Melissa Rauch and Mayim Bialik auditioned and were promoted to the main cast during this season as Dr. Bernadette Rostenkowski and Dr. Amy Farrah Fowler respectively.
+The fourth season of the American television sitcom The Big Bang Theory aired on CBS from September 23, 2010 to May 19, 2011.

+Melissa Rauch and Mayim Bialik auditioned and were promoted to the main cast during this season as Dr. Bernadette Rostenkowski and Dr. Amy Farrah Fowler, respectively.

 Johnny Galecki received a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series at the 63rd Primetime Emmy Awards for the episode "The Benefactor Factor".
 Jim Parsons won the same award for the episode "The Agreement Dissection".

 Production

+In March 2009, the series received a renewal for a third and fourth season through the 2010–11 television season.

-During the season, Kaley Cuoco's character Penny was absent from episodes 5 and 6 after she fell off a horse and the horse broke her leg.
+During the season, Kaley Cuoco's character, Penny, was absent from the fifth and sixth episodes after Cuoco fell off a horse and broke her leg.
 When returning to the series, she was shown working as a bartender instead of waitressing at her usual workplace, The Cheesecake Factory, to hide her injury.
-In January 2011, The Big Bang Theory was renewed for the next additional three years; extending it through the 2013–2014 season, for a fifth, sixth and seventh season.